 Unfortunately, sometimes moving is a necessity.

 And in life, decisions are usually made on factors aside from just money.
-Maybe you’ve changed jobs and you don’t want to commute an hour each way.
-Or maybe you’d rather be in a different school district where your kids will get a better education.
+Maybe you’ve changed jobs, and you don’t want to commute an hour each way.
+Or perhaps you’d rather be in a different school district where your kids will get a better education.
 Sometimes the costs of a move are justified.

 Or maybe you’re renting and ready to move into the world of homeownership.

-If you’re considering moving, be sure that you’re aware of the costs and the financial impact that it will have.
+If you’re considering moving, be sure that you’re aware of the costs and the financial impact it will have.
 Once you know what to expect, you can make the best decision for you and your family, keeping in mind the costs of buying and selling a house.

 My wife and I have moved 3 times in our first 11 years of marriage.
 Each time I’m amazed at how much work and effort it takes, how frustrating it is, and how much money it costs.

 I keep saying I don’t want to move again, but then the seasons of life change and we decide to move.
-I hope we’ll be in our current house for at least the next 16 years until our kids are out of high school, but I’m not sure if that is just wishful thinking.
+I hope we’ll be in our current house for at least the next 16 years until our kids are out of high school, but I’m not sure if that’s just wishful thinking.

 So let’s look at the costs you should anticipate if you’re considering a move.
 It’s unlikely that you’ll be on the hook for all of these costs, but that can vary depending on your situation.

 I’ll break the costs into separate categories: selling your current house, the transition, and moving into the new home.

-If you’re currently renting and looking to buy your first home, you’ll only need to pay attention to the costs related to the transition and moving into the new home.
+If you’re currently renting and looking to buy your first home, you’ll only need to pay attention to the costs related to the transition and moving into the new house.

-Here is a look at several of the most common costs associated with selling a home that you own.
+Here is a look at several of the most common costs associated with selling a home you own.